 For more information, review the Advanced Grouping Report topic.

-Question: What is the difference between CloudCheckr’s AWS, Azure, and GCP offerings?
+Question: What is the difference between CloudCheckr’s AWS, Azure, and Google Cloud Platform offerings?

-We have an aggressive plan for reaching feature parity in Azure to match AWS and bring more support to our GCP offering.
+We have an aggressive plan for reaching feature parity in Azure to match AWS and bring more support to our Google Cloud Platform (GCP) offering.
 Please speak to your Account Executive for more information.